19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 2/Zone of Truth.md

 | Range    | 30 feet                                                               |
 | Domains  | [Life](../../Spell%20Domains/Life.md)                                 |

-You compel one creature of [Level](../../../../Player%20Characters/Derived%20Statistics/Level.md) less than or equal to your [Wisdom](../../../../Player%20Characters/The%20Ability%20Scores/Wisdom.md) to tell the truth for the duration.
-They cannot tell a lie *but this doesn't mean they aren't capable of being incorrect*.
+You compel one creature of [Level](../../../../Player%20Characters/Derived%20Statistics/Level.md) less than or equal to your [Mental Defense](../../../../Player%20Characters/Derived%20Statistics/Mental%20Defense.md) to tell the truth for the duration.
+They cannot tell a lie, but this doesn't mean that what they tell you is factual.

 ---
 *Upcast: None*